-The aim of the surgery is to relieve the pressure on your hand’s median nerve by making a precise incision on the flexor retinaculum ligament.
+The aim of carpal tunnel surgery is to relieve the pressure on your hand’s median nerve by making a precise incision on the flexor retinaculum ligament.
 This procedure is carried out under local anaesthetic, and it takes approximately 20 minutes.

 How long will I stay in hospital?

-All patients are able to go home the same day of hand surgery; your Consultant will be able to discuss this with you prior to your procedure.
+All patients are able to go home the same day; your Consultant will be able to discuss this with you prior to your procedure.

 You should keep your hand raised and bandaged for two days and follow your Consultant’s advice about when you can return to work and activities.
 Do not drive, cook or hold any heavy object until you feel you can do it without much discomfort.
-If your job involves heavy lifting it may be four-six weeks before you can return to work.
+If your job involves heavy lifting it may be four to six weeks before you can return to work.